MorganMLGman/info_webpage/content/projects/this_website.md

 git clone https://github.com/gurusabarish/hugo-profile.git themes/hugo-profile
 ```

-After that to speed things up I coppied the `config.yaml` file from the theme to the root of my site.
+After that to speed things up I copied the `config.yaml` file from the theme to the root of my site.
 This file contains the configuration for the Hugo and the theme itself, and it is used by Hugo to generate the site.

 There are few things that you need to change in the `config.yaml` file.
-First of all, you need to change the `baseURL` to the URL of your website.
+Firstly, you need to change the `baseURL` to the URL of your website.
 You can also change the `title`, `description`, and other settings to customize your site.

 I don't want to go into too much detail about the configuration file, because I don't want to create tutorial about "How to create Hugo webpage".
-Instead, I want to explaint how I created this exact website from more technical and hosting point of view.
+Instead, I want to explain how I created this exact website from more technical and hosting point of view.

 ## Hosting

 After creating the site, you need to host it.
 There are many ways to host a static website.
 The easiest way is to use a [GitHub Pages](https://pages.github.com/).
 You can create a new repository on GitHub, push your Hugo site to the repository, and then enable GitHub Pages in the repository settings.
-This will allow you to serve your static website directly from GitHub.
+This allows you to serve your static website directly from GitHub.

 I didn't want to use GitHub Pages, because I wanted to host my website under my own domain.
 So I decided to use [Oracle Cloud](https://www.oracle.com/cloud/) with [Cloudflare](https://www.cloudflare.com/).